Divorce Attorney in Stillwater, OK

 The divorce process can be different per state, so the basic steps for divorce in Oklahoma are as follows:

-• Petition for Dissolution of Marriage – The spouse that initiates the divorce is called the “Petitioner” and will file the Petition for Dissolution of Marriage.
+- Petition for Dissolution of Marriage – The spouse who initiates the divorce is called the “Petitioner” and will file the Petition for Dissolution of Marriage.

 The divorce process and divorce laws can get confusing, especially when considering the many elements such as assets, child custody, alimony, debts, and more.
 Hiring a skilled Oklahoma divorce lawyer can make this process slightly less stressful.
 Our goal is to help our clients remain properly informed throughout the entire divorce process.